GuoXiaoyang/nextjs-openai-doc-search/pages/docs/ghost-to-md-output/1970-01-01-templates-for-agreement-messages-and-social-announcement.md

 - ******Appointment Reminder******

-Good morning <customerName>!
+Good morning customerName!

-This is a friendly reminder your next appointment is scheduled for <Date> at <Time> with <storeName>.
+This is a friendly reminder your next appointment is scheduled for Date at Time with storeName.
 If you need to reschedule or cancel, please give at least 48 hours notice prior to the appointment to avoid a late cancellation fee.

-We can not wait to see <petName>!
+We can not wait to see petName!
-Please <replyYconfirm>.
+Please replyYconfirm.
 Have a wonderful day!

-<storeName> 🐶❤️🐾
+storeName 🐶❤️🐾

 - ******Rebook Reminder******

-Hello <customerName>!
+Hello customerName!

-It has been almost <xxDays> since <petName>‘s last service.
+It has been almost xxDays since petName‘s last service.
 When can we book your next appointment?

-<storeName> 🐶❤️🐾
+storeName 🐶❤️🐾

 💡